vuongwyen/wms/README.md

 ## 💻 Installation & Setup

-Follow these steps to deploy Nexus WMS v2.0 locally:
+Follow these steps to deploy WMS v2.0 locally:

 ### 1. Clone the Repository
 ```bash